Struggling to get interviews?

 Examples of analytical skills on a resume

 Independent work, especially tasks that involve raw data and research, are great for demonstrating a strong analytical skill set.
+For example:

-Analytical skills in a resume bullet point
+Analytical skills in a work experience bullet point

-Streamlined project management by investigating workflow bottlenecks and implementing a new system to track tasks across all teams, improving average turnaround times by 25%.
+- Streamlined project management by investigating workflow bottlenecks and implementing a new system to track tasks across all teams, improving average turnaround times by 25%.

 Analytical skills in a resume summary